rancher/convoy/README.md

 make
 sudo make install
 ```
-This would install convoy to /usr/local/bin/, otherwise executables are
+The last line would install convoy to /usr/local/bin/, otherwise executables are
 at bin/ directory.

 ## Setup

-### Install plugin to Docker (only apply to v1.8+)
+### Install plugin to Docker (apply to v1.8+)
 ```
 echo "unix:///var/run/convoy/convoy.sock” > /etc/docker/plugins/convoy.spec
 ```

 ### Start server

-convoy supports different drivers, and can be easily extended.
+Convoy supports different drivers, and can be easily extended.
 Currently it contains two implementations of driver: VFS, or device mapper.

 #### VFS driver
 ##### Choose a directory as root to store the volumes